 The late Bob Marley is credited for introducing dreadlocks into mainstream culture in the ’70s with Whoopi Goldberg, further popularizing the look in the ’80s.
 Now, dreadlocks are incredibly famous around the world and can even be seen on the red carpet at the Oscars – thank you, Zendaya!

 Now that you know the history let’s dive into 10 questions everyone wants to know about Locs.

 1. What are Locs?

-Locs, locks, dreads, Jata, and Sanskrit, are all used to refer to the dreadlock hairstyle – rope-like clumps of matted or braided hair.
+Locs, locks, dreads, Jata, and Sanskrit are all used to refer to the dreadlock hairstyle – rope-like clumps of matted or braided hair.
 Dreadlocks can be achieved through various methods such as the neglect technique, backcombing, rolling, or braiding.
-This hairstyle can be worn in different lengths, sizes, and colours and for various reasons such as religious, spiritual, political, cultural, ethnic, or fashion statement.
+This hairstyle can be worn in different lengths, sizes, and colours and for various reasons such as religious, spiritual, political, cultural, ethnic, or fashion statements.
 Many actors, athletes, musicians, and rappers today can be seen sporting the look for stylish reasons.
 While Dreadlock is a universal hairstyle, it is commonly worn by blacks or dark-skinned men and women in various corners of the world.